futomtom/JPM/README.md

 In addition to the implemented requirements, the project includes some noteworthy features:

-- **Generic Endpoint Response Handling**: The project leverages 1Swift `Generics` to handle fetching different response types from endpoints, allowing for flexibility and reusability.
+- **Generic Endpoint Response Handling**: The project leverages Swift `Generics` to handle fetching different response types from endpoints, allowing for flexibility and reusability.
 - **Async/Await for Concurrent and Asynchronous Tasks**: `Async/await` functionality is utilized to manage concurrent and asynchronous tasks effectively.
 - **Using Combine to Buffer User's Search Typing for Sending  query request**: Utilizing Combine's `debounce` operator to delay query requests based on the user's search typing.